What is AATJ?

 AATJ's ongoing projects include professional development for teachers, research and discussion of Japanese-language teaching methods and materials, support for the AP Japanese Language and Culture Program and other new initiatives for students, and evaluating textbooks and other teaching materials.

 To find out about new initiatives for teachers, including annual Teacher Awards and the JOINT Online program of courses and webinars for in-service teachers, go to Professional Development.

-AATJ sponsors a number of Japanese National Honor Society for both college and high school students; the Annual Nengajo Contest and the National Japanese Exam for high school and middle school students.
+AATJ sponsors a number of activities for teachers including the Japanese National Honor Society for both college and high school students; the Annual Nengajo Contest and the National Japanese Exam for high school and middle school students.

 As part of a multi-organizational effort to encourage more students to study in Japan during their college years, AATJ has established a clearinghouse to collect and distribute information on study-abroad programs in North America and international student programs at Japanese universities.
 It also administers the Bridging Scholarship program, which has supported more than 1,200 students studying abroad in Japan since 1999.
 For more information on this project, click on Study Abroad.

 Teachers of Japanese will want to visit AATJ's Jobline, with up-to-date announcements of positions in the Japan studies field.